 But a regular consumption of blue oyster mushroom or other mushrooms can help scavenge free radicals in your body and give you a youthful glowing body.

-Blue oyster mushroom may improve your fertility
+Oyster mushroom may improve your fertility

 Being enriched in zinc, selenium and folic acid, blue oyster mushroom may help improve your fertility levels by improving your sperm quality and functions.
 It is also good for a pregnant mother, due to its folate content.
 Folate is required for early development of the fetus and follicular tubules.

-Who should not eat blue oyster mushrooms?
+Who should not eat Oyster mushrooms?

 Prostate cancer patients